datadryad/dryad-app/documentation/zenodo_integration/delayed_jobs.md

 ---

 ## It's not processing?
 Why?
-- start or restart the service `sudo cdlsysctl restart delayed_job` on the 01 server.
+- start or restart the service `sudo systemctl restart delayed_job` on the 01 server.
 - There may be long (or stalled) jobs running on all workers.
 The `delayed_job` table shows what is trying to run in delayed job.
 If some of them have a `last_error` status like `execution expired` or `SIGTERM` then you can delete these lines out of the `delayed_job` table, restart the service and jobs stuck